Sharathofficial/TEAM_A_data606/README.md

 ### What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)?

 NLP will be used for data cleaning to extract medical history and allergies from the patient information.
-We will be using Classification methods such as Random forest, support vector machine, decision tree, K-nearest neighbor and Logistic Regression.
-Clustring methods like K-Means.
+We will be using Classification methods such as
+1. Random forest
+2. Support vector machine
+3. Decision tree
+4. K-nearest neighbor
+5. Logistic Regression.

+For Clustring methods adverse event we will use K-Means.

 ### How do you plan to develop/apply ML and how you evaluate/compare the performance of the models?